 This versatile herb strengthens your immune system, limits inflammation, improves digestion, normalizes blood sugar levels and protects your liver.

 Bibhitaki, in Sanskit which literally translates to “fearless,” is believed to take away the fear of disease.
-While that may seem far-fetched at first, we’d say first understand what the tree offers and see if you can trace any of the benefits back to
+While that may seem far-fetched at first, we’d say first understand what the tree offers and see if you can trace any of the benefits back to your body’s needs.
+If you have a match, there’s nothing like it.

 This is also why bibhitaki has earned a spot in the tri-ingredient ayurvedic tonic called triphala.
 The matured, dried fruits are the most helpful, with the mojo concentrated in the fruit rind.